scalalandio/chimney/docs/docs/supported-transformations.md

     b.into[A].transform // == (b: A)
     b.transformIntoPartial[A].asEither // == Right(b: A)
     b.intoPartial[A].transform.asEither // == Right(b: A)

+    import io.scalaland.chimney.{Transformer, PartialTransformer}

+    // If we want to reuse Transformer we can create implicits using val totalTransformer: Transformer[A, B] = Transformer.derive[A, B] val partialTransformer: PartialTransformer[A, B] = PartialTransformer.derive[A, B]
+    // or)
+    val totalTransformer2: Transformer[A, B] = Transformer.define[A, B].buildTransformer
+    val partialTransformer2: PartialTransformer[A, B] = PartialTransformer.define[A, B].buildTransformer
     ```

 In particular, when the source type is (`=:=`) the target type, you will end up with an identity transformation.